 Dallas Possession of Drug Paraphernalia Attorney

 Attorney Richard McConathy will make every effort to help you achieve the most desirable outcome in your situation.
-Call The Law Offices of Richard C. McConathy for a free consultation at (972) 233-5700 about your alleged drug paraphernalia possession.
+Call Law Offices of Richard C. McConathy for a free consultation at (972) 233-5700 about your alleged drug paraphernalia possession.

 Possession of Drug Paraphernalia in Dallas

-According to Texas Health and Safety Code § 481.002(17), drug paraphernalia in Texas is defined as any equipment, material or product used to plant, cultivate, grow, harvest, propagate, manufacture, compound, convert, process, prepare, test, produce, analyze, test, package, repackage, contain, store or conceal any controlled substance, or to otherwise introduce any controlled substance into the human body.
+According to Texas Health and Safety Code § 481.002(17), drug paraphernalia in Texas is defined as any equipment, material, or product used to plant, cultivate, grow, harvest, propagate, manufacture, compound, convert, process, prepare, test, produce, analyze, test, package, repackage, contain, store or conceal any controlled substance, or to otherwise introduce any controlled substance into the human body.

-An individual can be charged with possession of drug paraphernalia under Texas Health and Safety Code § 481.112 if they knowingly or intentionally use or possess with the intent to use drug paraphernalia for containing, growing, planting, cultivating, storing, harvesting, compounding, producing, manufacturing, converting, processing, testing, analyzing, or concealing any controlled substance or for the purpose of introducing a drug, chemic or controlled substance into the human body.
+An individual can be charged with possession of drug paraphernalia under Texas Health and Safety Code § 481.112 if they knowingly or intentionally use or possess with the intent to use drug paraphernalia for containing, growing, planting, cultivating, storing, harvesting, compounding, producing, manufacturing, converting, processing, testing, analyzing, or concealing any controlled substance or for the purpose of introducing a drug, chemical, or controlled substance into the human body.